pkardas/notes/books/fundamentals-of-architecture.md

   to do something purposeful
 - synchronous connascence - synchronous call within an application context of between distributed services that form this architecture quantum.

+## Chapter 8: Component-Based Thinking

+Architects typically think in terms of components, the physical manifestation of a module.
+Typically, the architect defines, refines, manages, and governs components within an architecture.

+Architecture Partitioning - several styles exist, with different sets of trade-offs (layered architecture, modular monolith).

+> Convay's Law: Organizations which design systems ... are constrained to produce designs which are copies of
+> the communication structures of these organizations.

+This law suggests that when a group of people deigns some technical artifact, the communication structures between the people end up replicated in the design.

+Technical partitioning - organizing components by technical capabilities (presentation, business rules, persistence).

+Domain partitioning - modeling by identifying domains/workflows independent and decouples from another.
+Microservices are based on this philosophy.

+Developer should never take components designed by architects as the last words.
+All software design benefits from iteration.
+Initial design should be viewed as a first draft.

+Component identification flow:

+- identify initial components
+- assign requirements to components
+- analyze roles and responsibilities
+- analyze architecture characteristics
+- restructure components

+Finding proper granularity for components is one of most difficult tasks.
+Too fine-grained design leads to too much communication between components, too coarse-grained encourage high internal coupling.

+Discovering components:

+- entity trap - anti-pattern when an architect incorrectly identifies the database relationships, this anti-pattern indicates lack of thought about the actual workflows of the application.
+- actor-actions approach - a popular way to map requirements to components, identify actors who perform activities with the application and the actions those actors may perform.
+- event storming - the architect assumes the project will use messages and/or events to communicate between components, the team tries to determine which events occur in the system based on requirements and identified roles, and build components around those event and message handlers.
+- workflow approach - identifies the key roles, the kinds of workflows, and builds components around the identified activities

+Monolithic vs Distributed Architecture:

+- monolithic: a single deployable unit, all functionality of the system that runs in the process, typically connected to a single database
+- distributed: multiple services running in their onw ecosystem, communicating via network, each service can may have its own release cadence and engineering practices